-- 9. An IP may often be involved with a firm before it becomes insolvent and advise on whether the firm has the necessary arrangements in place.
-This includes: - A wind-down plan: this details the steps that a firm will take in the event of insolvency, any risks associated with the wind-down and mitigating actions for these.
-An IP may wish to consult our Wind-down Planning Guide when advising on the robustness of a wind-down plan to help ensure an orderly wind-down of the firm. - A CASS resolution pack for investment firms and debt management firms that hold client assets3: this contains documents and records relating to a firm's client assets holdings, which will help the IP to return client assets more quickly following a firm failure.
+- 9. A prospective IP should search the FCA Register to determine the regulatory status of a firm.
+They should also check for any previous or trading names that the firm may have had on the FCA Register in addition to the current registered name, in the precise form registered at Companies House (including punctuation, parentheses and numerical characters).
+Senior individuals at the firm will also appear on the FCA Register if they hold Senior Management Functions so can be used for search purposes if other search terms have returned no positive result. - 10.
+An IP may often be involved with a firm before it becomes insolvent and advise on whether the firm has the necessary arrangements in place to wind down in an orderly manner.
+This includes: - A wind-down plan: this details the steps that a firm will take, prior to, or leading up to the event of insolvency, any risks associated with the winddown and mitigating actions for these.
+An IP may wish to consult our Winddown Planning Guide when advising on the robustness of a wind-down plan to help ensure an orderly wind-down of the firm.
+Our Thematic Review of wind-down planning may also be helpful. of wind-down planning may also be helpful. - A CASS resolution pack for investment firms and debt management firms that hold client assets: this contains documents and records relating to a firm's client assets holdings, which will help the IP to return client assets more quickly following a firm failure.